pclalv/crystal-key-item-randomizer/README.md

 * The Flower Shop item (`SQUIRTBOTTLE` in vanilla) is always obtainable, even if the player has used the `SQUIRTBOTTLE` to defeat the Sudowoodo.
+* The Cianwood Pharmacy item (`SECRETPOTION` in vanilla) is always obtainable, even if they player has used the `SECRETPOTION` on Amphy at the Lighthouse.
 * The Underground Warehouse item is obtainable as soon as Team Rocket takes over the Radio Tower.
 The player may either visit the Underground Warehouse during the takeover and obtain the item from